Invisible extended Unruh-DeWitt detector: The Detector

 These results establish a direct correspondence between the bound-mode sector of a quantum field with Robin boundary conditions and the Unruh-DeWitt detector model.
 The approach we presented describes a relativistic detector, and provides a clear mechanism through which localized, discrete detector modes arise naturally from the structure of the field and its boundary conditions.

-\subsection{Quantum Expectation Values}
+\subsection{Quantum expectation values}

-In this subsection, we focus on the quantum field-theoretic aspects of the localized detector, specifically analyzing its two-point correlation function and stress-energy tensor.
-These observables provide a direct characterization of the detector's microscopic degrees of freedom and offer insight into both its quantum fluctuations and its backreaction on the surrounding spacetime.
+In this subsection, we focus on the quantum field-theoretic aspects of the localized detector, specifically analyzing its two-point correlation function and stress-energy tensor \victor{only for the detector model, i.e., without the target field $\hat{\phi}$}.
+These observables\victor{, while not directly related to the detection procedure,} provide a \victor{straightforward} characterization of the detector's microscopic degrees of freedom and offer insight into both its quantum fluctuations and its backreaction on the surrounding spacetime.

 The analysis of the detector’s quantum fluctuations and mean energy-momentum content naturally begins with the explicit form of its two-point correlation function.
 Accordingly, we now proceed to derive and discuss the Green’s function associated with the detector field, focusing on how it reflects the discrete spectral features introduced previously.
 In fact, the solutions in Eq. (\ref{ansatz}), with the associated radial solutions (\ref{eq:RadialSolutionDirich}) and (\ref{eq:RadialSolutionRobin}), along with the discrete mode solutions in Eq. (\ref{eq:DiscreteMode}) form a complete set of normalized mode functions, which allows to evaluate the Green's function as